Policy statement and procedures

-The Finance Office will prepare and negotiate the F&A rate in conformance with OMB A-21 standards.
+The Finance Office will prepare and negotiate the F&A rate in conformance with OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, known as Uniform Guidance standards.
 The submission will be reviewed by federal auditors and negotiated by the University with representatives of the University's cognizant federal agency, the Department of Health and Human Services (DHHS).
 The current maximum Indirect Cost Rate Agreement with DHHS outlines the rate that must be incorporated into all budgets.
 The University's current maximum on-campus negotiated rate is 42.50% (20.50% off-campus) of modified total direct costs, consisting of all salaries and wages, fringe benefits, materials, supplies, services, travel and subgrants and subcontractors up to the first $25,000 of each subgrant or subcontract (regardless of the period covered by the subgrant or subcontract).
 Modified total direct costs shall exclude equipment, capital expenditures, charges for patient care, student tuition remission, rental costs of off-site facilities, scholarships, and fellowships as well as the portion of each subgrant and subcontract in excess of $25,000.
 Additionally, the following cost categories are exempt from the application of the F&A rate: adaptation of equipment for accessibility, interpretation, CART, note taking, support for GU student workers, fellowship stipends, and subawards to other institutions of higher education, or other accessibility related costs.
 The purpose of this waiver on those cost categories is to ensure that Gallaudet is applying for federal funds on a level playing field with other institutions that are applying for those same competitively awarded funds.
 The same rates will be utilized for off-campus projects.
 The agreement expires September 30, 2019.

 The Office of Sponsored Programs (OSP) is the liaison between the principal investigator (PI) and the federal sponsor.
-All proposals will be in compliance with OMB A-21.
+All proposals will be in compliance with Uniform Guidance.

 - The PI will develop budget justifications.
 If needed, the OSP provides guidance for detailed budgets and budget justifications.
-OSP will ensure compliance with OMB A-21 and University policies.
+OSP will ensure compliance with Uniform Guidance and University policies.

 - The final budget and justifications will be directed to the OSP and the appropriate budget unit head, department chair and dean prior to submission to the sponsor to ensure approval of all parties regarding the use of University resources and employees.